 They are also more reliable for long-term storage.
 Neither moisture nor pests can get through the tightly closed lid or gnaw the plastic container.
 You can use them to store other items, not only clothing and footwear.

 Sometimes you might need to keep garments, seasonal clothing or all of your clothing items in an off-site storage facility while you are in the process of moving.
 Depending on the longevity of the storage you can pack and store the items in two ways: for short-term storage or for long-term storage.
-Keep in mind that your >moving company can also offer you a storage option.
+Keep in mind that your house moving service provider can also offer you a storage option.

 When renting a storage container, you can be sure that your belongings will not be exposed to temperature changes or mould.
 So you can give yourself the freedom of relying on cardboard boxes.